What to expect on your first visit

-How long with the consultation take?
+How long will the initial consultation take?

 Your osteopath may spend from 45 minutes to an hour with you on your first appointment.
 This allows ample time to get to know you, understand your complaint, ascertain enough information to form a diagnosis and begin to treat your condition.
 After this you will normally have 30 minute follow up treatment sessions.